-However, care was needed not to over-arouse, because the plan for the early rounds was to fight a particular strategy.
+However, care was needed not to over-arouse because the plan for the early rounds was to fight a particular strategy.
 To do this, it was important that the athlete remained calm, especially since over-arousal is linked with a loss in attentional control.

 The music routine was integrated into the boxer’s final few training sessions, whereby the warm-up sequence was rehearsed before key sparring sessions.
 Fortunately, boxing lends itself to this approach because boxers compete far less often than tennis players do, for example (where this approach could be used for less important games rather than in training).

-Discussions with the boxer revealed that listening to the theme tune played as he entered the ring generated moderate to intense emotions even if it was played away from competition.
+Discussions with the boxer revealed that listening to the theme tune played as he entered the ring generated moderate to intense emotions, even if it was played away from the competition.
 When his theme tune (‘Let me entertain you’ by Robbie Williams) came on the radio on the way to training, he went silent.
 ‘It takes me back to the moment I get in the ring,’ he said.

-This is possibly not surprising as evidence shows that physical symptoms, or somatic anxiety, is at its highest shortly before competition, and therefore he would associate listening to the song with that period before competition.
+This is possibly not surprising as evidence shows that physical symptoms, or somatic anxiety, is at their highest shortly before competition, and therefore he would associate listening to the song with that period before the competition.
 The music was used in conjunction with imagery sessions in which positive self-talk regarding the contest was rehearsed so that the athlete felt in control of his emotions as the music was played.
-When the theme tune is played shortly before competition it can help sharpen the athlete’s mind in preparation for the contest.
+When the theme tune is played shortly before the competition it can help sharpen the athlete’s mind in preparation for the contest.

 Video as an ergogenic aid

 A strategy that can be used in conjunction with music is video footage.
 This work is being pioneered by Roberto Forzoni, a sport psychologist at the English Institute of Sport (11).
-Forzoni has developed relatively short video clips that are accompanied by an athlete’s preferred music, or music that targets a specific psychological state that could be used in training and before competition.
-Consistent with the ease with which music can be used in preparation through improved technology, many athletes have access to DVD players, often through their own laptop computer.
+Forzoni has developed relatively short video clips that are accompanied by an athlete’s preferred music or music that targets a specific psychological state that could be used in training and before the competition.
+Consistent with the ease with which music can be used in preparation through improved technology, many athletes have access to DVD players, often through their own laptop computers.